Key Underwood Coon Dog Memorial Graveyard: Requirements for burial

+Features

 Headstones and markers in the cemetery range from homemade metal and wooden monuments to more intricate marble engraved stones, akin to human gravesites.
 They range from humble and home made to relatively well-crafted and ostentatious.
 Each reveals a touching story and makes a tribute.
 Some have epitaphs, such as "He wasn't the best, but he was the best I ever owned".
 The interred dogs include many notable hunting dogs such as Hunter's Famous Amos, Ralston Purina's 1984 Dog of the Year.
 It is the only cemetery in the world specifically dedicated to coonhounds.
 By 2014, over 300 dogs were buried in the cemetery.

-More generally, There are two monumental sculptures.
-It is a tourist attraction, albeit well off the beaten path.
-Maintained by the Tennessee Valley Coon Hunters Association, it receives nearly 7,000 visitors annually.
-Visitors are encouraged to sign in to the guest book on premises.